abdullahayub/End-to-End-Microsoft-Fabrics-Project/README.md

 **Parent Pipeline:**

-In which we Orchestrated all these Child Pipeline
+In which we Orchestrated all three Child Pipeline

 ![ParentPieline](https://github.com/user-attachments/assets/645d7b69-e963-4269-a7b4-f994f717979a)